147Ayush/Positive-and-Negative-Sentiment-Sensing-Model/README.md

 ## Introduction

 **The Sentiment Sensing Model** is designed to analyze text data and determine the sentiment expressed within it.
-The model can classify text as positive, negative, or neutral based on the emotions conveyed.
+The model can classify text as positive, negative.

 ## Model Architecture